If you're new to remote work, you might find yourself feeling stir crazy as you acclimate to your new surroundings.

 Since you don't have societal lunch breaks at home, you have to create your own routine and be rigid about it.
 For example, get up, get ready, make breakfast, and have start and break times scheduled in advance.

 Don't let the line between work and home get blurred.
 To make this easier, try using your calendar to block off time when you're going to take lunch.
+Need more tips on how to set and keep a good routine?
+Check out the tips in this video:

 2. Have a designated workspace that is non-negotiable.